This article was updated on January 6th, 2023

-Most often, diabetes in older dogs is identified as Diabetes Mellitus, and happens because your dog’s pancreas becomes unable to produce enough insulin to maintain healthy blood sugar levels.
+Most often, diabetes in older dogs is identified as Diabetes Mellitus, and happens because your dog’s pancreas becomes unable to produce enough insulin, a hormone essential in maintaining healthy blood sugar levels.

 Dog diabetes is similar to human diabetes in some ways, and different in others.